corrode/corrode.github.io/content/workshops/_index.md

 developed yourself and can be proud of.
 A testament to your hard work that you can build upon.

 You will get a solid understanding of Rust and its unique features and will be able to apply them to your own projects.
+From the beginning, you will learn how to set up your project to make it easier to test.

 All participants will receive a certificate of completion.